 - The right to inspect and review their education records within 45 days of the day DU receives a request for access.
 Students should submit to the Office of the Registrar written requests that identify the records they wish to inspect.
-The Office of the Registrar will arrange access (coordinating with appropriate offices) and notify the student of the time and place where records may be inspected. - The right to request an amendment to the student's education records that the student believes are inaccurate or misleading.
+The Office of the Registrar will arrange access (coordinating with appropriate offices) and notify the student of how records may be inspected. - The right to request an amendment to the student's education records that the student believes are inaccurate or misleading.

 Students may ask to amend a record that they believe is inaccurate or misleading.
-They should write the Office of the Registrar, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading. - If DU decides not to amend the record as requested by the student, we will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+They should write the Office of the Registrar, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.

+If DU decides not to amend the record as requested by the student, we will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing will be provided to the student when notified of a hearing.

 - The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent (such as to school officials). - The right to file a complaint with the U.S. Department of Education concerning alleged failures of DU to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA is:
+For additional information on filing a complaint visit https://studentprivacy.ed.gov/file-a-complaint.